MDeLuise/plant-it/README.md

   CACHE_HOST=cache
   CACHE_PORT=6379
-  TRAFLE_KEY= # put you key here, otherwise the "search" feature will include only user generated species UPLOAD_DIR= # path to the directory used to store uploaded images, if on docker deployment leave at it is and change the volume binding if needed
+  TRAFLE_KEY= # put you key here, otherwise the "search" feature will include only user generated species UPLOAD_DIR= # path to the directory used to store uploaded images, if on docker deployment leave as it is and change the volume binding if needed
   ```
   Change the properties values according to your system.